yswed/frame-battery-test/README.md

 ## How to Use

 1. **Collect Battery Data**
-   - Connect the Brilliantlabs Frame AR glasses to your computer.
+   - Place the Brilliantlabs Frame AR glasses close to your computer.
    - Run the `battery-test.py` script to begin collecting data.
    - Data will be saved to a log file for later use.